KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18.md

 9. Boot out of recovery (see FAQ)

 Q: How to install Google apps?
-*A: It's still difficult to find gapps packages for Android 11.
-[OpenGApps](https://sourceforge.net/projects/opengapps/files/arm/test/) has Android 11 arm test builds available.*
+*A:*

-1. Download open_gapps-arm-11.0-pico-xxxxxxxx.zip and save it to your device's internal storage or use an external USB drive
+1. Download [open_gapps-arm-11.0-pico-xxxxxxxx.zip](https://opengapps.org/?arch=arm&api=11.0&variant=pico) and save it to your device's internal storage or use an external USB drive
 2. Boot to TWRP recovery (see FAQ)
 3. Install open_gapps-arm-11.0-pico-xxxxxxxx.zip from your selected storage
 4. Wipe -> Factory reset!